isogeo/doc-opencatalog/en/usage/search.md

 * A search bar

 ### Filter widget
+It is possible to filter by the following criteria :
+* An input text contained in : title, name, abstract, layer name or attribute name in attribute table,
+* the owner if data from multiple work groups are shared,
+* one or more Isogeo keywords,
+* data type,
+* data format,
+* coordinates system,
+* one or more Inspire themes,
+* one or more action,
+* one or more license,
+* one or more contact.

+Once a filter is selected, the result number as well as other possible filter values are updated.
+If a new filter is selected and there is only one value in another filter, this filter is automatically selected.

+![FilterWidget](/assets/usage/filterWidget.PNG)

+#### Other
 The filters are applied following a 'strict and' rule, meaning all criteria must be met in order for the data to be displayed.

-![FilterWidget](/assets/usage/filterWidget.PNG)

 ### Search Bar